theagsco/theagsc/wp-content/plugins/worker/readme.txt

 == Frequently Asked Questions ==

+= Is ManageWP secure? =

+Yes.
+We invest heavilly in our security and in four years and serving over quarter a million websites we did not have a single security incident.
+Also we invest in a [white hat security program](https://managewp.com/white-hat-reward) with the purpose of preventing security issues.

+= Will ManageWP work with sites spread on different hosting accounts? =

+Yes.

+= Does ManageWP work with WordPress.com sites? =

+No. ManageWP works only with self-hosted WordPress sites.

+= Can I try all features for free? =

+Absolutely.
+The first month is on us.

 = I have problems adding my site =

 Make sure you use the latest version of the Worker plugin on the site you are trying to add.
 If you still have problems, check our dedicated [FAQ page](http://managewp.com/user-guide/faq/my-sites-fail-to-addload-to-managewp "Add site FAQ") or [contact us](http://managewp.com/contact "ManageWP Contact").

+= How does ManageWP compare to backup plugins like BackupBuddy, Backwpup, UpdraftPlus, WP-DB-Backup ? =

+There is a limit to what a PHP based backup can do (as are all these plugins) but we believe that our backup system is one of if not the most robust solution on the market.

+= How does ManageWP compare with clone plugins like Duplicator, WP Migrate DB, All-in-One WP Migration, XCloner ? =

+We are confident that our clone system is the most reliable one on the market featuring highly sophisticated technology allowing for the easiest and most efficient site clone/migration on the market.

+= Does ManageWP work with caching plugins like W3 Total Cache or WP Super Cache =

+Yes.

+= Does ManageWP work with all popular plugins like WordPress SEO by Yoast, WPTouch, Google XML Sitemaps, NextGEN Gallery, Contact Form 7, WooCommerce, iThemes Security, WordPres importer, Wordfence Security and others? =

+Yes.
+In most cases where there are conflicts we document them on our [known issues](https://managewp.com/user-guide/known-issues) page.

+= How does ManageWP compare to services like InfiniteWP, MainWP, CMS Commander, IControlWP ? =

+We believe that our product is technologically more advanced and more mature.
+In some cases ManageWP has been the inspiration for these services, and we continue to innovate.
+For more information please refer to [this comment](http://wpchat.com/t/security-and-centralized-wordpress-management-ie-managewp-jetpack-etc/505/6?u=vprelovac)